User-created data source: Spark SQL

 1. Log on to the Quick BI console.

-1. Go to the page for creating a data source.
+1. Go to the data source creation page.
 For more information, see Create a data source.

-2. On the User-Created Data Sources tab, select Spark SQL.image
+2. On the User-Created Data Source tab, select Spark SQL.image

-3. In the Configure Connection dialog box, configure the parameters based on your business requirements.image
+2. In the Configure Connection dialog box, configure the parameters as required.image

 Parameter